TylerMclaughlin/wav_clustering_workflow/readme.md

 The following UMAP projection reduces the dimensionality of the feature space from 136 (68 * 2 frames) to 2 dimensions.
 ![umap](./figures/umap_909.png)
 This UMAP plot is interesting but it is difficult to explain the groupings.
 Perhaps it reflects similarities and differences in synthesis / sampling methods of the drums of the 909.
+Clockwise from the left, we have membranophones, snares, and cymbals + clap.

 NB:  The `R` script is required to generate plots like these.